Counseling and Psychological Services Center Services Available During the COVID-19 Campus Closure

 - Note: If you feel that your mental health symptoms are stable and you are doing well on your current medications, without any need for medication changes or adjustments, you may request a 90-day supply of your medication through your pharmacy or by calling CPSC.

-At this time, we are not scheduling new psychiatric evaluations.
+At this time, we are scheduling only a limited number of psychiatric evaluations.
 If you are an ongoing CPSC client with a regular therapist and you would like to be evaluated for medication, please discuss your needs with your therapist.
-You will be informed about any new availability for psychiatric evaluations if they arise.
+Together you can discuss medication options available to you.
+Please note: Because psychological testing for Attention-Deficit/Hyperactivity Disorders is not currently available at CPSC, new prescriptions for stimulant ADHD medications will not be written.

 During the campus closure, CPSC is not equipped to assist with mental health emergencies.
 Fortunately, numerous options are readily available to meet your needs.